YaelDuarte/appFrankieFinal/README.md

 # Features for this app

-* Count for a image EMOJICODE: Imagen
+* Count for a image EMOJICODE: Image
 * Hello messange for a usser
 * Calculator
 * Get Cordinates